argotorg/solidity-website/src/posts/2025-11-14-core-solidity-deep-dive.md

 - Type classes
 - Generics

-A SAIL variable is conceptually the same as a [Yul variable](https://docs.soliditylang.org/en/latest/yul.html#variable-declarations).
+A SAIL variable is conceptually the same as a [Yul variable](https://docs.soliditylang.org/en/v0.8.30/yul.html#variable-declarations).
 The compiler will associate an EVM stack slot to it.
-SAIL has a single builtin type (`word`) that has the same range of values as a Classic Solidity `bytes32` or `uint256`, and can semantically can be viewed as the type of an EVM stack slot.
+SAIL has a single builtin type (`word`) that has the same range of values as a Classic Solidity `bytes32` or `uint256`, and can semantically be viewed as the type of an EVM stack slot.
 Contracts in SAIL are very low level (essentially just a runtime entrypoint and initcode entrypoint).

 Although our current implementation of SAIL uses Yul as an assembly language, this choice is largely